Skip to main content

 Feed additive categories and functional groups

-Feed additive categories and functional groups are defined under retained EU Regulation 1831/2003, as follows:
+Feed additive categories and functional groups are defined under assimilated Regulation (EC) 1831/2003, as follows:

 • (1) Technological additives are any substance added to feed for a technological purpose.